 Parents Need to Know

-Parents need to know that this uplifting, heartwarming adventure has strong messages about family and perseverance, as well as a few tense/scary moments when the animals are in peril.
+Parents need to know that Homeward Bound is an uplifting, heartwarming adventure that has strong messages about family and perseverance, as well as a few tense/scary moments when the animals are in peril.
 While kids under 5 will enjoy the animals, they probably won't follow the story.
 And older tweens may find it too juvenile, despite the abundance of attitude and irreverent humor.
 But those in the 5-8 age bracket will fall in love with the characters and get the humor -- this film is aimed at them.